Home

 - Adapt the training of an apprentice according to your business needs.

-The government has set up funding bands to determine the maximum you can spend on each apprenticeship training course through your digital account, and employers who do not pay the levy will pay 5% of the training cost of each apprentice they take on, and the remaining 95% will be paid by the government.
+The government has set-up funding bands to determine the maximum you can spend on each apprenticeship training course through your digital account and employers who do not pay the levy will pay 5% of the training cost of each apprentice they take on and remaining 95% will be paid by the government.

 Example: Emma is undertaking a level 3 retail team leader apprenticeship with a non-levy employer.
-The government has set the maximum funding band for this apprenticeship training at £5000.
-The agreed training cost between the employer and the training provider is £5000.
-Out of the total £5000 training cost, the government will pay £4750 and the employer will pay £250.
+The government has set maximum funding bands for this apprenticeship training is £5000.
+The agreed training cost between employer and the training provider decided is £5000.
+Out of total £5000 training cost, the government will pay £4750 and the employer will pay £250.

-Example: Ava is undertaking a level 3 radio network technician apprenticeship with a non-levy employer, ABC Limited.
-The government has set the maximum funding band for this apprenticeship training at £15,000.
-The agreed training cost between the employer and the training provider is £15,000.
-Out of the total £15,000 training cost, the government will pay £14250 and the employer will pay £750.
-ABC Limited has used employer incentives to pay £750, which they received from the government for hiring an apprentice.
+Example: Ava is undertaking a level 3 radio network technician apprenticeship with a non-levy employer, ABC limited.
+The government has set maximum funding bands for this apprenticeship training is £15000.
+The agreed training cost between employer and the training provider decided is £15000.
+Out of total £15000 training cost, the government will pay £14250 and the employer will pay £750.
+ABC limited has used employer incentives to pay £750 which they have had received from the government for hiring an apprentice.

 Success Stories